yunong/node-fash/README.md

         vnode // the total number of vnodes in the ring.
     }

-Additionally, anytime remapVnode() is invoked, fash emits an `update` event which contains an updated version of this object that is **not** JSON serialized.
+Additionally, anytime remapVnode() is invoked, it can return a cb which contains an updated version of this object that is **not** JSON serialized.
 Fash can be instantiated given a topology object instead of a list of nodes.
 This also allows you to specify a custom pnode to vnode topology -- as mentioned in the earlier bootstrapping section.

     var fash = require('fash');
     var Logger = require('bunyan');